-As used herein, "natural isotopic abundance" refers to the compound/molecule based upon the natural prevalence of an isotope or isotopes in nature.
+As used herein, "natural isotopic abundance" refers to the level (or distribution) of one or more isotopes found in a compound/molecule based upon the natural prevalence of an isotope or isotopes in nature.
 For example, a natural compound obtained from living plant matter typically contains about 1.08% 13C relative to 12C.